Exploring Topology of the Universe in the Cosmic Microwave Background: Boundary element method

 To compute the value of eigenfunctions inside the fundamental domain, one needs to solve Eq.(\ref{eq:Ax2}).
 The singular decomposition method is the most suitable numerical method for solving any linear equation with a singular matrix $A$, which can be decomposed as

 where $U$ and $V$ are unitary matrices and D is a diagonal matrix.
 If $D_{ii}$ in $D$ is almost zero then the complex conjugate of the i-th row in V is an approximated solution of Eq.(\ref{eq:Ax2}).
-The number of the ''almost zero'' diagonal elements in D is equal to the multiplicity number. \BF[t] \mycaption{The lowest eigenmodes of the Weeks manifold $(k\!=\!5.268)$ and the Thurston manifold $(k\!=\!5.404)$ on a slice $z\!=\!0$ in the Poincar$\acute{\textrm{e}}$ coordinates.
+The number of the ''almost zero'' diagonal elements in D is equal to the multiplicity number. \BF[t] \centerline{\psfig{figure=k5.268W.eps,width=8cm} \psfig{figure=k5.404T.eps,width=8cm} } \mycaption{The lowest eigenmodes of the Weeks manifold $(k\!=\!5.268)$ and the Thurston manifold $(k\!=\!5.404)$ on a slice $z\!=\!0$ in the Poincar$\acute{\textrm{e}}$ coordinates.
 The boundaries of the copied Dirichlet domains (\textit{solid curves}) are plotted in full curve.} \EF Substituting the values of the eigenfunctions and their normal derivatives on the boundary into Eq.(\ref{eq:inter}), the values of the eigenfunctions inside the fundamental domain can be computed.
 Adjusting the normalization factors, one would obtain real-valued eigenfunctions.
 Note that non-degenerated eigenfunctions must be always real-valued. \\

 The numerical accuracy of the obtained eigenvalues is roughly estimated as follows.
 First, let us write the obtained numerical solution in terms of the exact solution as $k=k_0+\delta k$ and $u_k(\x)=u_{k_0}(\x)+\delta u_k(\x)$, where $k_0$ and $u_{k_0}(\x)$ are the exact eigenvalue and eigenfunction, respectively.
 The singular decomposition method enables us to find the best approximated solution which satisfies \BE [A]\{x\}=\epsilon, ~~~|\epsilon | <<1, \EE where $\epsilon$ is a N-dimensional vector and $|~ |$ denotes the Euclidean norm.
 It is expected that the better approximation gives the smaller $|\epsilon |$.
 Then Eq. (\ref{eq:epsilon}) can be written as, \BE \int_{\Omega} G_{k_0+\delta k}(\x,\y_J) (\Delta+(k_0+\delta k)^2) (u_{k_0}(\x)+\delta u_k(\x))\,\sqrt{g}\, dV_\x=\epsilon(\y_J). \EE Ignoring the terms in second order, Eq.(\ref{eq:eps}) is reduced to \BE \int_{\Omega} G_{k}(\x,\y_J)((\Delta+k_0^2)\delta u_k(\x) +2 k \delta k u_{k}(\x))\,\sqrt{g}\, dV_\x=\epsilon(\y_J). \EE Since it is not unlikely that $(\Delta+k_0^2)\delta u_k(\x)$ is anticorrelated to $2 k \delta k u_{k}(\x)$, we obtain the following relation by averaging over $\y_J$, \BE 2 k |\delta k| \Biggl <\biggl|\int_{\Omega} G_{k}(\x,\y_J)u_{k}(\x)\, \sqrt{g}\, dV_\x \biggr|\Biggr> \sim\,\,<|\epsilon|>, \EE where $< >$ denotes the averaging over $\y_J$ Thus one can estimate the expected deviation of the calculated eigenvalue $|\delta k|$ from $u_k(\x)$ and $\epsilon(\y_J)$.
 We numerically find that $|\delta k|=0.005$ for $k=5.41$ and $|\delta k|=0.01$ for $k=9.91$(Thurston manifolds).
 The other deviation values lie in between $0.005$ and $0.01$. \\